artist talk, community arts socials, exhibition, workshop

 by Deborah Singletary and Jennifer Ivey

 In this workshop, participants create a word wand to inspire them to develop practices that transform negative thinking and construct healthy, supportive thoughts.
 This symbolic art tool has precedence in Native American and African spiritual practices.
-The workshop closes with a ritual and blessing incorporating the participants’ newly created word wand.at the Children’s Art Carnival (REGISTER)
+The workshop closes with a ritual and blessing incorporating the participants’ newly created word wand.ENDED – Thank you for participating

 Monday, May 12, 6 to 8:30 pm